Trustflow-Network-Labs/remote.network/README.md

 ---

 **Remote Network Node** is an open-source, decentralized framework for orchestrating distributed workflows across a peer-to-peer network.
-It enables secure data exchange and computation using Docker containers, with cryptographic identity verification and NAT-friendly connectivity.
+It enables secure data exchange and computation using Docker containers and standalone executables, with cryptographic identity verification and NAT-friendly connectivity.

-This project is the successor to [trustflow-node](https://github.com/Trustflow-Network-Labs/trustflow-node), rebuilt with a custom P2P stack using Mainline DHT and manual implementation of gossip protocol, hole punching, and relaying.

 ---